Meta Announces Coming Reels Editing Tools and India Showcase Event

 Since then, Instagram has surged to the top of the Indian download charts, with Reels becoming the primary replacement for TikTok – which, at one stage, had over 200 million Indian users.

-Given this, it makes sense for Meta to make India more of a focus, as it looks to keep pushing its usage stats, through the popularity of Reels, while the additional editing tools will also have value for all creators worldwide.
+Given this, it makes sense for Meta to make India more of a focus and leverage the popularity of Reels as it looks to keep pushing its usage stats.
+The additional editing tools will also have value for all creators worldwide.